rust-lang/rfcs/text/0000-cargo-libstd-awareness.md

 Rustbuild must currently perform multiple `cargo builds`, the first to build the standard library and the rest to build things which depend on the standard library.
 If rustc, rustfmt, etc, and their deps (some of which come from crates.io, and thus aren't specially tailored for building rust) declare deps on std, rustbuild wouldn't need multiple lockfiles.
-Keeping multiple lockfiles in sync is nuisance, and this gets us one step closer to a single `cargo build` building rustc.
+Keeping multiple lockfiles in sync is a nuisance, and this gets us one step closer to a single `cargo build` building rustc.

 The use-cases so far mainly benefit niche corners of the Rust community, but the last should be useful for just about everyone.
 Now that multiple versions of Rust have been released, it can be useful to specify the minimum version.